Central Region

 Provides School-Based Rotation

-Dr. Bonitto is a soon-to-be licensed psychologist and has worked at HealthPoint since 2021 as a Behavioral Health Consultant (BHC).
+Dr. Bonitto is a licensed psychologist and has worked at HealthPoint since 2021 as a Behavioral Health Consultant (BHC).
 They received their degree from University of Kansas.
 Their clinical interests include adolescent services, transgender health, cognitive behavioral therapy, dialectical behavioral therapy, motivational interviewing, school psychology.

 Melissa Baker, Ph.D.